Nsiikak/Nsiikak/README.md

 💞️ **Looking to Collaborate**: I'm eager to collaborate on projects that involve:
 - Data science and analytics
 - Machine learning solutions
-- Frontend web development with a focus on creating responsive, user-friendly, and visually appealing interfaces.
+- Frontend web development with a focus on creating responsive, user friendly, and visually appealing interfaces.
 - Backend web development with a focus on scalability and performance

 ## 🛠️ Tech Stack